Patrick Hockey “Kakadu Jabiru” (detail) c.1990 | Private Collection, Sydney

 Cathy Snow

-Maljah Cathy Snow was born in 1954 in Normanton and her Clan and Language group is Gkuthaarn.
-Through her paintings and works on paper Cathy shares traditional stories and information about the plants, fruits, flowers, and marine life that abound on and around her Country in Far North Queensland.
+Maljah Cathy Snow was born in 1954 in Normanton, Far North Queensland.
+Her Clan and Language group is Gkuthaarn.
+Through her paintings and works on paper Cathy shares traditional stories and information about the plants, fruits, flowers, and marine life that abound on and around the Country where she grew up.

 Christopher Bassi was born in 1990 in Brisbane.
 He lives and works on Yuggera and Turrbal Country (Meanjin, Brisbane).